marcinofulus/iCSEbook1/school/source/abitur/2014/en/gebrochenrational.rst

   A(s)=\int\limits_{10}^sf(x)\mathrm{d}x.

-We denote that the numerator of :math:`f` is except for a constant factor the derivation of the denominator.
-Therefore, we can find the logarithm as an
+We note that the numerator of :math:`f` corresponds to the derivative of the denominator up to a constant factor.
+Therefore, the antiderivative can be expressed in terms of a logarithm:
-antiderivative:

 .. math::